 You are here

-An Overview of the New Title IX Rule: What it is and Steps to Take
+An Overview of the 2020 Title IX Regulations: What they are and Steps to Take

-- June 16, 2021 Notice of Interpretation: Enforcement of Title IX of the Education Amendments of 1972 with Respect to Discrimination Based on Sexual Orientation and Gender Identify in light of Bostock v.
+- June 16, 2021 Notice of Interpretation: Enforcement of Title IX of the Education Amendments of 1972 with Respect to Discrimination Based on Sexual Orientation and Gender Identity in Light of Bostock v.
 Clayton County

 - June 23, 2021 Letter to Educators on Title IX's 49th Anniversary

-The 2020 Title IX Regulations' definition of sexual harassment replaces the previous Title IX definition of sex-based harassment.
-Under the new regulations, sexual harassment, as defined by Title IX, is conduct on the basis of sex that meets one or more of the following descriptions:
+Under the 2020 regulations, sexual harassment, as defined by Title IX, is conduct on the basis of sex that meets one or more of the following descriptions:

 A school employee conditioning an educational benefit, service or an individual’s participation in an educational activity upon unwelcome sexual conduct (“quid pro quo”)